 Special collections are not subject to the Archdiocesan parish assessment.
-Therefore, the disbursement of these special collections should be recorded under the account entitled "Remittance of Collection for Non-Parish Purposes" or to a payable account so that they are not included in the gross support of the parish.
+Therefore, the disbursement of these special collections should be recorded under the account number 1018.10 "Remittance of Collection for Non-Parish Purposes" for parish donations or to a payable account for donations from parishioners so that they are not included in the gross support of the parish.